evangraan/nginx-gunicorn-flask-service-python-client-ansible-behave-bdd/README.md

 * The service names 'service' and 'client' should be something more meaningful
 * Though all tests have been defined, the only tests implemented are integration tests.
 Automate all tests using behave (as per the end-to-end integration example)
+* Improve the BDD steps to read the config from hosts and config.py instead of requiring manual entry
 * This is a very small project.
 It is right on the edge of being large enough though to start breaking out classes.
 If this grows at all going forward, I'd refactor it.